 Ideally, prison terms, heavy fines, and civil suits should put a damper on corporate misconduct, but, unfortunately, many experts suspect that this assumption may be a bit optimistic.
 Whatever the condition of the ethical environment in the near future, one thing seems clear: The next generation entering business-which includes most of you-will find a world much different than the one that waited for the previous generation.
-Recent history tells us in no uncertain terms that today's business students, many of whom are tomorrow's business leaders, need a much and deal with the ethical challenges that will confront you.
+Recent history tells us in no uncertain terms that today's business students, many of whom are tomorrow's business leaders, need a much sharper understanding of the difference between what is and isn't ethically acceptable.
+As a business student, one of your key tasks is learning how to recognize and deal with the ethical challenges that will confront you.